The Progressive

 The Progressive is a left-leaning American magazine and website covering politics and culture.
 Founded in 1909 by U.S. senator Robert M. La Follette Sr. and co-edited with his wife Belle Case La Follette, it was originally called La Follette's Weekly and then La Follette's.
 In 1929, it was recapitalized and had its name changed to The Progressive.

-For a period, The Progressive was co-owned by the La Follette family and William Evjue's newspaper The Capital Times.
-Its headquarters is in Madison, Wisconsin.
+From 1928 until June 1940, The Progressive was co-owned by La Follette family and William Evjue's daily newspaper The Capital Times, after which time full ownership and control was obtained by the La Follettes and Morris H. Rubin, publicity director of Phil La Follette's National Progressives of America political organization, was installed as editor.

+The magazine's headquarters remain in Madison, Wisconsin.

-The publication covers civil rights and civil liberties-related topics, gender, immigrant issues, labor issues, environmentalism, criminal justice reform, and democratic reform.
-Its current editor is Bill Lueders.
-Previous editors included La Follette Sr., Belle Case La Follette, their son Robert Jr., William Evjue, Morris Rubin, Erwin Knoll, Matthew Rothschild, and Ruth Conniff.
+The publication covers civil rights and civil liberties-related topics, immigrant issues, environmentalism, criminal justice reform, and democratic reform.
+Its current acting and managing editor is David Boddiger.
+Previous editors included La Follette Sr., Belle Case La Follette, their son Robert Jr., William Evjue, Morris Rubin, Erwin Knoll, Matthew Rothschild, Bill Lueders and Ruth Conniff.

 History

 La Follette's Weekly

 On the first page of its first issue, La Follette wrote this introduction to the magazine:

 In the course of every attempt to establish or develop free government, a struggle between Special Privilege and Equal Rights is inevitable.
 Our great industrial organizations [are] in control of politics, government, and natural resources.
-They manage conventions, make platforms, dictate legislation.
+They manage conventions, make platforms, [and] dictate legislation.
 They rule through the very men elected to represent them.
 The battle is just on.
 It is young yet.
-It will be the longest and hardest ever fought for Democracy.
+It will be the longest and hardest [battle] ever fought for Democracy.
 In other lands, the people have lost.
 Here we shall win.
 It is a glorious privilege to live in this time, and have a free hand in this fight for government by the people.

-Some of the campaigns La Follette's Weekly waged included the fight to stay out of World War I, opposition to the Palmer Raids in the early 1920s and calling for action against unemployment during the Depression.
-La Follette's wife Belle edited the publication's women's section, and also wrote articles for the publication condemning racial segregation.
+Some of the campaigns La Follette's Weekly engaged in were non-intervention in World War I, opposition to the Palmer Raids in the early 1920s, and calling for action against unemployment during the Depression.
+La Follette's wife, Belle, edited the publication's women's section, and also wrote articles for the publication condemning racial segregation.
+An early associate editor was the writer Herbert Quick.